 Deloitte is now one of the world's biggest digital marketing services providers.
 Accountancy giant Deloitte Touche Tohmatsu set up its own dedicated digital unit in 2012 to offer strategic and design services to mainstream consultancy and audit clients.
 It had already offered these services informally under the arm of its management consulting unit, and has expanded its range of services since then through a series of acquisitions, including Seattle agencies Ubermind and Banyan Branch, as well as international agencies (including Sweden's Mobiento in 2015).
 In one of its most aggressive pushes into more traditional marketing services it acquired San Francisco-based creative shop Heat in early 2016.
 Swedish creative boutique Acne joined the family the following year.
 By the beginning of 2018, more than 40 separate agencies and tech developers had joined the portfolio and Deloitte Digital had established almost 50 studios in 30 countries globally.
 Most purchases have been comparatively small-scale, and Deloitte has yet to make any acquisitions of the size or importance of those inked by rival Accenture.
 It offers traditional web design and content, social media and mobile, but also more technical areas such as security, ecommerce and analytics, and of course business consultancy, logistics and tax planning via its parent group.
 Like Accenture, which has an even broader offering, and also KPMG and PwC, Deloitte has begun to carve out a significant presence in the marketing services industry, competing in pitches against traditional digital agencies, especially for technology-based, less creatively-led services.
 Mike Brinker was the original founder of Deloitte Digital.
 He expanded the team by poaching several senior managers from traditional digital agencies such as SapientNitro and AKQA.
-However, Deloitte Digital's US leader Andy Main was poched in 2020 to become CEO of Ogilvy.
-AdAge estimated global revenues of $7.9bn in 2019, including $4.1bn in the US.
+However, Deloitte Digital's US leader Andy Main was himself poached in 2020 to become CEO of Ogilvy.
+Sam Roddick is now global head; John Peto leads the US operation.
+AdAge estimated global revenues of $8.0bn in 2020, including $4.2bn in the US.